 Read the full video transcript below

-Hello, and welcome to another edition of A.Vogel’s Menopause Mondays.
-Today, I am going to talk about constipation.
+Hello, and welcome to my weekly video blog.
+And today on A.Vogel Talks Menopause, I am going to talk about constipation.
 Now, I know over the last year I’ve talked about digestive problems on a regular basis, and we know that falling oestrogen can actually affect our digestive system.
 It basically just slows everything down.
 And unfortunately, one of the results of this slowing down is constipation.

 How serious is constipation?